- US Air Force F-22 Raptor Demonstration Team

 Coming from Langley Air Force Base, Virginia, the F-22 Raptor Demo Team is the PREMIERE single-ship demo of the Air Force's Air Combat Command.
 The F-22 made its first Michigan Air Show appearance at the Field of Flight in 2010.
 Since then, it has only appeared one other time in the state.
 This shows the rarity of seeing this amazing aircraft perform.
 In fact, the demo team is only scheduled to perform at less than 20 shows this year and the Field of Flight is the ONLY place in Michigan you will be able to see the World's ONLY Fifth-Generation Fighter IN ACTION.

-Captain John "Taboo" Cummings will take to the Battle Creek skies to showcase the amazing capabilities of the fighter that is leading America into the future of aviation technology.
+Major John "Taboo" Cummings will take to the Battle Creek skies to showcase the amazing capabilities of the fighter that is leading America into the future of aviation technology.
 The aircraft represents an exponential leap in war-fighting capabilities with its combination of stealth, super-cruise, maneuverability and integrated avionics, coupled with improved supportability.
 The aircraft performs both air-to-air and air-to-ground missions allowing full realization of operational concepts vital to the 21st century Air Force.